EduardLupu/spotify-artists/README.md

 The workflow consists of the following steps:

 1. **Checkout Repository**: Fetches the repository content to the runner.
-2. **Install Dependencies**: Installs `jq` for JSON processing.
-3. **Fetch Access Token**: Retrieves a anonymous Spotify access token for API requests.
+2. **Fetch Access Token**: Retrieves a anonymous Spotify access token for API requests.
-4. **Fetch Artist Data**: For each artist ID in `artist_ids.txt`, it retrieves statistics and saves them as a JSON file.
+3. **Fetch Artist Data**: For each artist ID in `artist_ids.txt`, it retrieves statistics and saves them as a JSON file.
-5. **Commit and Push Changes**: Commits the new data to the repository with a timestamp.
+4. **Commit and Push Changes**: Commits the new data to the repository with a timestamp.

 ## Example Output